Moksha (Jainism): Bhavyata

-From the point of view of potentiality of mokṣa, Jain texts bifurcates the souls in two categories–bhavya and abhavya.
+From the point of view of potentiality of mokṣa, Jain texts bifurcates the souls into two categories: bhavya and abhavya.
 Bhavya souls are those souls who have faith in mokṣa and hence will make some efforts to achieve liberation.
 This potentiality or quality is called bhavyata.
 However, bhavyata itself does not guarantee mokṣa, as the soul needs to expend necessary efforts to attain it.
 On the other hand, abhavya souls are those souls who cannot attain liberation as they do not have faith in mokṣa and hence never make any efforts to attain it.

 The path to liberation

-According to Jainism, purification of soul and liberation can be achieved through the path of three jewels: Samyak darśana (Correct View), meaning faith, acceptance of the truth of soul (jīva); Samyak jnana (Correct Knowledge), meaning undoubting knowledge of the tattvas; and Samyak charitra (Correct Conduct), meaning behavior consistent with the Five vows.
-Jain texts often add samyak tap (Correct Asceticism) as a fourth jewel, emphasizing belief in ascetic practices as the means to liberation (moksha).
-The four jewels are called moksha marg.
-According to Jain texts, the liberated pure soul (Siddha) goes up to the summit of universe (Siddhashila) and dwells there in eternal bliss.

-According to Jainism, the Ratnatraya or "three Gems", samyagdarśana (correct perception), samyagjñāna (right knowledge) and samyakchāritra (right conduct), together constitute the mokṣamarga or the path to liberation.
-According to Acharya KundaKunda's Samayasara:

-Samyak Darsana or rational perception is the rational faith in the true nature of every substance of the universe.
+Three jewels

+According to Jainism, purification of soul and liberation can be achieved through the path of three jewels: